wasp-lang/open-saas/blog/src/content/docs/start/getting-started.md

 wasp start db
 ```

 This will start and connect your app to a Postgres database for you.
-No need to do anything else! 🤯
+No need to do anything else! 🤯 Just make sure to leave this terminal window open in the background while developing.
+Once you terminate the process, your DB will no longer be available to your app.

-Now let's initalize the database with the following command:
+Now let's initalize the database.
+Open a new terminal tab/window and run the following command:

 ```sh
 wasp db migrate-dev